-Sales presentation: At the end of the semester, each group will present a video and live presentation in which they will attempt to sell an original product/service to the class.
-Several components will comprise the points, and more details will be provided closer to the assignment, but each group member must participate in each section of the presentation.
+Sales project: At the end of the semester, each group will present a live presentation in which they will attempt to sell an original product/service to the class.
+Several components will comprise the points, and more details will be provided closer to the assignment, but each group member must participate in each section of the project.

-Quizzes/Participation activities: Five 2-point quizzes and five 2-point participation activities will be given throughout the semester.
-These quizzes will generally be unannounced (read "pop" quiz) and will typically serve as review quizzes from lectures covered since the previous quiz.
+Quizzes/Participation activities: Five 2-point quizzes and five 1-point participation activities will be given throughout the semester.
+These quizzes and participation activities will generally be unannounced (read "pop" quiz).
 Missed quizzes cannot be made up.
-This includes quizzes that are missed because a student comes in late to class after a quiz has been taken up.
-Valid university excuses must be submitted the day the student returns to class in order to make up a missed quiz.
+This includes quizzes that are missed because a student comes in late to class after a quiz has begun.
+Valid university excuses must be submitted the day the student is no longer excused in order to make up a missed quiz.
 Participation points from in-class activities cannot be made up either.
-If you miss a participation activity because of a university excused absence, you must provide documentation the NEXT day you are in class in order for those points to be excused.
+If you miss a participation activity because of a university excused absence, you must provide documentation the FIRST CLASS day that you are no longer excused in order for those points to be excused.